-Server Manager • Manage SSH server groups, servers, & Access Management × Server Groups Servers Logon Logon ADD Users svc_grnchk@appsrvr12 Field Hostname REMOVE ALL ACCESS FOR LOGON Total: 23 ÉMOVE ACCESS Total: 0 ADD EDIT EDIT ACCESS DI Hostname O 1.
-Select a server and click Edit Access appsivr160.keyexample.com KE appsivr161.keyexample.com KE Logon Chuck Users 4.
+Server Manager ® Manage SSH server groups, servers, a Access Management × Server Groups Servers Logon Logons Users grnchk@appsrvr12 ADD USER Hostname REMOVE ALL ACCESS FOR LOGON Total: 23 EMOVE ACCESS Total: 0 ADD EDIT EDIT ACCESS DI Hostname O 1.
+Select a server and click KE Edit Access appsivri60.keyexample.com KE appsivr161.keyexample.com KE Logon Chuck Users 4.
 Click Add User.
 The username will appear in the Users section of the page.
 No Rows To Show appsrvr79.k For keys created through t Directory account.
 For keys appsrvr80.k Active Directory group.
-If you that is a member of this group For keys created through the ser in the Users dropdown.
-The My SSH Key portal, this will be an Active of this type, you have the option to select an do this, the keys for any Active Directory user to will be mapped to the selected Linux logon.
-Service Account Keys page, this will be a user- the form servicename@hostname.
+If you that is a member of this group For keys created through the ser in the Users dropdown. we may SSH Key portal, this will be an Active of this type, you have the option to select an do this, the keys for any Active Directory user of will be mapped to the selected Linux logon.
+Service Account Keys page, this will be a user-the form servicename@hostname.
 5. Click Save to save the Linux logon to Keyfactor Command user mapping.